 Manitoba’s entry into Canadian confederation was fraught, marked not only by organized resistance, but also by deep and careful thinking about the future and its possibilities.
-Kwaata-nihtaawakihk – A Hard Birth will prompt you to reflect on the Metis nation’s role in Manitoba’s creation and consider the significance of the events of 1869-70 in relation to our current times.
-This exhibitions will guide you to a better understanding of the Metis, Anishinaabek, Cree, and European experiences of debate and negotiation, displacement, trauma, and resilience.
+Kwaata-nihtaawakihk – A Hard Birth (pronounced kwa-ta knee-ta wa kick) will prompt you to reflect on the Métis nation’s role in Manitoba’s creation and consider the significance of the events of 1869-70 in relation to our current times.
+This exhibition will guide you to a better understanding of the Métis, Anishinaabek, Cree, and European experiences of debate and negotiation, displacement, trauma, and resilience.

 - October 11: Louis Riel steps on the survey chain of the Canadian survey crew trespassing on Andre Nault’s land.
 He is part of a group who confront the crew.

 - October 19: A 12 member Comité National des Métis is elected with John Bruce president, Louis Riel as secretary.

 - October 24: Louis Riel addresses the congregation at the St. Boniface Cathedral to explain the reasons for stopping William McDougall, who has been sent to Red River to act as Canadian lieutenant governor before the territory has been officially transferred.